matias-pg/use-form-lite/README.md

       amount: 50_000,
     },

-    // transaction is of type Transaction
+    // transaction is of type Transaction:
     onSubmit(transaction) {
       onSubmit(transaction);
     },
-    // Or also just
+    // Could also just be:
     // onSubmit,

-    // If you don't wan't to manually enable re-rendering on all inputs, use this
+    // If you don't wan't to manually enable re-rendering on every field:
     // renderAllChanges: true,
   });